 All staff members are created as users, so for super users with the correct rights, you create user profiles with the quick actions create button

 After completing the fields on the particulars tab, all staff members should have a valid primary email.
-Otherwise they will be unable to log into the MySchool portal.
-The next step is to go to the employment tab, and set them as an 'active employee' in edit mode.
+Otherwise, they will be unable to log into the MySchool portal.
+The next step is to go to the employment tab and set them as an 'active employee' in edit mode.
 Assign them to the appropriate school levels, and then save.

 When the profile is saved, you will notice that the user changes to a staff member.
-They now have access to the staff user group. on default MySchool, this gives access to the portal and announcements.
+They now have access to the staff user group. on default MySchool, which gives access to the portal and announcements.
 No other functionality is attached to this user group normally.

 In MySchool we have two main user group categories in MySchool.
-The first and most common is known as an inherent group, and the second is a fixed member group.
+The first and most common is known as an inherent group, and the second is a fixed-member group.

 The inherent groups are system defaults, and membership is acquired by enrolment or employment.
 These groups are :